Student Testing and Assessment

 5. Alternative Option

-Successful completion of ENGL 101 and MATH 102 or MATH 111 with a grade of C+ or better.
+Successful completion of ENGL 101 and MATH 102 or MATH 111 with a grade of C+ or higher (grade of CR accepted for Spring 2020 semester only).

-The Praxis Subject Assessments must be passed in order to qualify for a Wisconsin initial educator license.
-The Praxis Subject Assessment required for your license must be taken and passed prior to progression to Residency.
+For every license, the Praxis Subject Assessment (formerly Praxis II) is an option for completion of the content knowledge assessment.
+If required, the Praxis Subject Assessment required for license must be taken and passed prior to progression to Residency.
 It is recommended that students register for the exam at least two months ahead of the desired test date.
-IPED must have an Official Score Report in order to process applications for Residency; without an Official Score Report, your application for Residency will be returned to you and you will have to wait to apply until the next semester.
+Teacher Education must have an Official Score Report in order to process applications for Residency; without an Official Score Report, your application for Residency will be returned to you and you will have to wait to apply until the next semester.

 LICENSE INFORMATION